nadinekuo/www/about/releases/ET_2019_03_announcement.md

 # Release Announcement

-We are pleased to announce the seventeenth release (code name ["Proca"](https://en.wikipedia.org/wiki/Alexandru_Proca)) of the
-Einstein Toolkit, an open, community developed software infrastructure for relativistic astrophysics.
+We are pleased to announce the eighteenth release (code name ["Proca"](https://en.wikipedia.org/wiki/Alexandru_Proca)) of the Einstein Toolkit, an open, community developed software infrastructure for relativistic astrophysics.
 The highlights of this release are